-This also has some implications, for instance that:
+This also has some implications, for instance that you:

 - Don’t take your anger or frustrations out on others.

-- That you don’t discriminate based on gender, ethnicity, sexual preference or anything else.
+- Don’t discriminate based on gender, ethnicity, sexual preference or anything else.

-- That you listen to others more than you speak.
+- Listen to others more than you speak.

-- That you dress and act in order to feel comfortable rather than to impress.
+- Dress and act in order to make others feel comfortable rather than to impress.

-- That, especially as a leader, you inspire and encourage rather than command and demand.
+- Especially as a leader, inspire and encourage rather than command and demand.